benjann/dstat/README.md

 Main changes:

+    25nov2021 (version 1.2.1 )
+    - added association statistics: taua, taub, somersd, gamma; using a fast algorithm by R. Newson (2006.
+Efficient Calculation of Jackknife Confidence Intervals for Rank Statistics.
+Journal of Statistical Software 15/1) to compute the difference in the sum of concordant and discordant pairs
+    - dstat automatically (and silently) recentered (all) influence functions if any IF had a relative error (i.e. deviation from zero relative to the value of the statistic) larger than 1e-14; a corresponding warning message was only displayed if any IF had a relative error larger than 1e-6; the former type of recentering is now discarded; that is, recentering is now only applied if at least one relative error is larger than 1e-6 (all IFs will be affected) and a warning message is always displayed if recentering is applied
+    - option -relax- could cause error in some situations; this is fixed
+    - dstat no longer enforces user version 14.2 when writing coefficient names to e(b) (enforcing user version 14.2 caused issues with bootstrap and similar commands); a consequence of this is that in Stata 15 (and in Stata 16 prior to the 30mar2021 update) the results table from -dstat summarize- might look slightly awkward if statistics with parameters in parentheses are specified;
+      type -version 14: dstat summarize ...- for better output in these cases
+    - over-legend is no longer displayed if the coefficients table is suppressed
+    - subcmd is now always set to -summarize-, if no known subcmd is specified; for example, -datat x1-x5- now works

     20nov2021 (version 1.2.0)
     - a bug in -nocasewise- led to erroneous selection of observations or crashed dstat in some situations; this is fixed